httptoolkit/http-encoding/README.md

 Takes an encoded body buffer and encoding (in the format of a standard HTTP [content-encoding header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding)) and returns a promise for a decoded buffer, using the zero to many buffers specified in the header.

-The input buffer can be either a Uint8Array or a Node Buffer (a subclass of Uint8Array).
-In a browser this returns a Uint8Array, in Node.js it returns a Node Buffer (a subclass of Uint8Array).
+The input buffer can be any Uint8Array including a Node Buffer (a subclass of Uint8Array).
+A node-compatible buffer is always returned.

 If any encoding is unrecognized or unavailable then this method will throw an exception.

+A `decodeBufferSync` method is also available for some use cases, but not recommended, as it's less performant and cannot support some encodings (Brotli or Zstandard).

 ### `encodeBuffer(body, encoding, { level })`

 Takes a raw body buffer and a single encoding (a valid HTTP [content-encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) name) and returns a promise for an encoded buffer, using the zero to many buffers specified in the header.

-The input buffer can be either a Uint8Array or a Node Buffer (a subclass of Uint8Array).
-In a browser this returns a Uint8Array, in Node.js it returns a Node Buffer (a subclass of Uint8Array).
+The input buffer can be any Uint8Array including a Node Buffer (a subclass of Uint8Array).
+A node-compatible buffer is always returned.

 If any encoding is unrecognized or unavailable then this method will throw an exception.